WICG/close-watcher/README.md

 ## Security and privacy considerations

-This feature has no security considerations to speak of, as a purely DOM API.

-Regarding privacy, this proposal does not expose any information that was not already available via other means, such as `keydown` listeners.

-See the [W3C TAG Security and Privacy Questionnaire answers](./security-privacy-questionnaire.md) for more.
+See [the specification's summary](https://wicg.github.io/close-watcher/#security-and-privacy) and the [W3C TAG Security and Privacy Questionnaire answers](./security-privacy-questionnaire.md) for more.

 ## Stakeholder feedback